 3.3.1.
 Radiative Fluxes and Albedo

-Figure 7a–c shows seasonal changes in the diurnal courses of surface radiative fluxes.
-The daily peak times of K↓, K↑, and Q* are around noon, but L↓ and L↑ reach daily maxima at around 14:00, when the surface temperature reaches its daily maximum.
+Figures 7a–c show seasonal changes in the diurnal variability of surface radiative fluxes.
+The daily peak times of K↓, K↑, and Q* are around noon, but L↓ and L↑ reach daily maxima at 14:00 local time when the surface temperature reaches its daily maximum.
 In the daytime, the variability of Q* is determined by K↓.
-The magnitude of nighttime Q* depends on the longwave cooling.
+The magnitude of night-time Q* depends on the longwave cooling.

-The sun elevation angle reaches its annual maximum in summer, but the annual maximum of K↓ does not appear in summer and the longwave cooling rate is minimized during the summer monsoon season because of the heavy rain (Hong and Kim, 2011; Hong and Hong, 2016).
-The K↓ gradually decreases from spring to winter, and the mean longwave cooling rates are approximately −78, −56, −62, and −65 W m−2 in spring, summer, autumn, and winter, respectively.
+The sun elevation angle reaches its annual maximum in summer, but the annual maximum of K↓ does not appear in summer, and the longwave cooling rate is minimized during the summer monsoon season because of the lengthy rainy spells (Hong and Kim, 2011; Hong and Hong, 2016).
+The K↓ gradually decreases from spring to winter, and the mean longwave cooling rates are approximately −78, −56, −62, and −65 W m−2 in spring, summer, autumn, and winter, respectively (Table 3).

-To the best of our knowledge, no reports exist regarding the seasonal variation of surface albedo (α) in urban areas.
-Typical α in vegetative areas shows its annual maximum in the growing summer season, corresponding to the annual maximum of the leaf area index, because more solar radiation is reflected, except for photosynthetically active radiation (e.g., Brest, 1987; Song, 1999; Rechid et al., 2009).
+To the best of our knowledge, no reports exist regarding the seasonal variation in surface albedo (α) in urban areas.
+Typical α in vegetative areas shows its annual maximum in the growing summer season, corresponding to the annual maximum of the leaf area index, because more solar radiation is reflected, except for photosynthetically active radiation (e.g. Brest, 1987; Song, 1999; Rechid et al., 2009).
 However, the observed α in urban areas is lower in late summer and higher in winter (Fig. 8a).
 Urban α is strongly affected by several factors, including the sun elevation angle, surface wetness, vegetation phenology, land cover fraction, urban structure, and materials.
-Among these factors, only the land cover fraction and urban structure do not change with season.
-Again, phenology cannot explain our results.
-Instead, we note two possible reasons for the observed seasonal changes in α: the effects of moisture on building surfaces and soil, and that of sun elevation angle on α.
+Among these factors, the land cover fraction and urban structure do not change with the season.
+Phenology cannot explain our observed variations, like those noted in other studies in natural forest canopies, and snow is also of secondary importance since there were only three days of snow.
+Here, we note two possible reasons for the observed seasonal changes in α: the effects of moisture on building surfaces and soil and that of the sun elevation angle on α.

-Typically, α decreases with increasing sun elevation angle; α decreases particularly sharply between zero and 30° (White et al., 1978; Aida 1982; Christen and Vogt, 2004; Grimmond et al., 2004; Balogun et al., 2009; Bergeron and Strachan, 2012; Kotthaus and Grimmond, 2014).
-Our data shows the same dependency of α on sun elevation angle (Fig. 9).
+Typically, α decreases with an increasing sun elevation angle; α decreases particularly sharply between zero and 30° (White et al., 1978; Aida 1982; Christen and Vogt, 2004; Grimmond et al., 2004; Balogun et al., 2009; Bergeron and Strachan, 2012; Kotthaus and Grimmond, 2014).
+Our data show the same dependency of α on sun elevation angle (Fig. 9).
 Indeed, the mean sun elevation angle in daytime is smaller than 30° in the fall and winter; consequently, α in these two seasons is larger compared to that in summer.